MichelleCDjunaidi/clinic-web-app/README.md

 2. Register a new account and then log into that before logging out
 3. Re-login to John Enak's account

 As demonstrated, consultation lists are tied to each account.

-More details below.
+Error validation is implemented but not demonstrated to keep video length short; see this README.md for details and screenshots.

 ### Pre-Requisites